No body wants to spend all night in the kitchen after a long day of working, cleaning, and chasing after kids.

 9. Know how long each dish takes to cook so that they’re ready at the same time

 Most of the time, the main entree and side dishes have varying cooking times.
 Knowing when to start each one so that everything finishes cooking at about the same time keeps dishes from getting cold.

 It also lets you know how much time you need to prepare dinner.

 10. Use your kitchen timer to keep track of cooking times

 A timer keeps you on task and saves you from overcooking pasta, burning the rolls, or scorching your spaghetti sauce.
 I learned the hard way.

 Get the kids involved.
-Not only will they learn invaluable life skills, but it’s a great way to spend quality time together.
+From prep to cooking to cleaning, not only will they learn invaluable life skills, but it’s a great way to spend quality time together.
 And as I mention in my book Home on Purpose, letting your kids participate in household routines gives them such a sense of pride and ownership.
 I use to really enjoy hearing the pride in Hannah’s voice when she would tell someone she helped make dinner.

 Save even more time in the kitchen with these menu planning tips for busy moms.